MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Setting-up-Update-Synchronizations.md

 ---
-title: Setting up Update Synchronizations ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na ms.suite: na
+title: Setting up Update Synchronizations ms.prod: windows-server-threshold ms.technology:
-ms.technology:
+  - WSUS
+  - techgroup-management
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: ddd5c395-451b-44a0-8e08-a05db26d2282
+author: coreyp
-author: coreyp-at-msft
+ms.author: coreyp-at-msft
+ms.date: 9/14/2016
 ---
-# Setting up Update Synchronizations
+# Setting up Update Synchronization

->Applies To: Windows Server Technical Preview

 During synchronization, a WSUS server downloads updates (update metadata and files) from an update source.
 It also downloads new product classifications and categories, if any.
 When your WSUS server synchronizes for the first time, it will download all of the updates that you specified when you configured synchronization options.
 After the first synchronization, your WSUS server downloads only updates from the update source, as well as revisions in metadata for existing updates, and expirations to updates.